 Matthew D. Loeb

 International President

 International Alliance of Theatrical

 Stage Employees, Moving Picture

 Technicians, Artists and Allied

 Crafts of the United States and

 Canada, AFL-CIO, CLC

-1430 Broadway, 20th Floor
+207 West 25th Street, 4th Floor

-New York, NY 10018
+New York, NY 10001

-This letter will confirm the matters that were agreed upon in recent negotiations between HBO Entertainment ("HBO Entertainment") and the I.A.T.S.E., and to be incorporated as part of the 2011 I.A.T.S.E.-HBO Entertainment Agreement.
+This letter will confirm the matters that were agreed upon in recent negotiations between HBO Entertainment ("HBO Entertainment") and the I.A.T.S.E., and to be incorporated as part of the 2015 I.A.T.S.E.-HBO Entertainment Agreement.

-- 1. The classification of "Aerial Balloon Operator" shall be included in all the classification schedules set forth in the 2011 I.A.T.S.E.-HBO Entertainment Agreement with wage rates "as negotiated."
+- 1. The classification of "Aerial Balloon Operator" shall be included in all the classification schedules set forth in the 2015 I.A.T.S.E.-HBO Entertainment Agreement with wage rates "as negotiated."
 It is understood that HBO Entertainment has the right to continue the practice of subcontracting such work. - 2.
 HBO Entertainment on digital production shall have the right to apply the classifications and staffing set forth in the Digital Supplemental Agreement to the Producer-I.A.T.S.E.
-2009 Basic Agreement and its successor agreements; wage rates shall be as set forth in the 2011 I.A.T.S.E.
+2009 Basic Agreement and its successor agreements; wage rates shall be as set forth in the 2015 I.A.T.S.E.
 HBO Entertainment Agreement, and for classifications where no wage rate is provided in that Agreement such rates shall be negotiated by HBO Entertainment and the I.A.T.S.E.
+The wage rates of the appropriate Digital Supplemental Agreement shall apply when such classifications are employed.